Lunar Landing

 The cultural impacts of the Apollo 11 mission were far-reaching.
 While a large number of Americans celebrated the accomplishment, others noted that it symbolized the divide in America.
 Racial and financial inequalities were magnified leaving many to wonder why there was so much financial investment in the Apollo program while the money could be used to support disenfranchised communities.
 Another significant impact of the Apollo program was the profound effect it had on the environmental movement.
 Many credit the images and videos of planet Earth taken during the Apollo missions with the founding of Earth Day in 1970 and an urgent call to protect our beautiful, blue planet.

-We launched Four Point Puzzles on July 16th, 2019, the 50th anniversary of the Apollo 11 launch, with our 1000-piece, circular puzzle of the Moon.
+We launched Parkside (then known as Four Point Puzzles) on July 16th, 2019, the 50th anniversary of the Apollo 11 launch, with our 1000-piece, circular puzzle of the Moon.
 Using NASA’s most detailed image of the Moon, our puzzle celebrates space exploration with this beautiful, challenging and unique puzzle.